MadhuMishra663/Design-Discus_049/README.md

 ## Architecture Diagram 🏗️

-Here is a high-level diagram that illustrates the architecture of the Knowledge Knook edu-tech platform:
+Here is a high-level diagram that illustrates the architecture of the Hive edu-tech platform:
 <img width='60%' src='./frontend/src/assets/Images/Architecture Diagram.png' />

 <hr/>

 ## API Design

-The Knowledge Knook platform's API is designed following the REST architectural style.
+The Hive platform's API is designed following the REST architectural style.
 The API is implemented using Node.js and Express.js.
 It uses JSON for data exchange and follows standard HTTP request methods such as GET, POST, PUT, and DELETE.
 Here is a sample list of API endpoints and their functionalities:

 1. `/api/auth/signup` (POST) - Create a new user (student or instructor) account.
 2. `/api/auth/login` (POST) – Log in using existing credentials and generate a JWT token.